On reachability of Markov decision processes: a novel state-classification-based PI approach: Preliminaries

 By Lemma~\ref{le3.1}(ii), $q^{g_*}_i\leq q^*_i\ (i\in B^c)$ and thus $q^{g_*}_i=q^*_i\ (i\in B^c)$.
 Hence, (i) follows from Lemma~\ref{le3.1}(i) and (\ref{3.3}). (ii) follows from (i) and Lemma \ref{le3.1}(ii). \end{IEEEproof}

-\begin{rem} In the current case, $(q_i^*: i\in B^c)$ is the minimal nonnegative solution of the OE(\ref{3.2}) other than the unique one.
-By Theorem \ref{th3.1}, we only need to pay our attention to the policies in $\Pi_d^s$ and to the minimal failure probability $(q_i^*:\ i \in B^c)$ satisfying OE (\ref{3.2}).
-However, the following example shows that a non-optimal policy $g \in \Pi_d^s$ may satisfy the OE (\ref{3.2}). \end{rem} \begin{exm} Consider a system with a state space $S=\{0,1,2\}$, $B=\{0\}$.
+\begin{rem} By Proposition \ref{th3.1}, we only need to pay our attention to the policies in $\Pi_d^s$ and to the minimal reaching probability $(q_i^*: i \in B^c)$ satisfying OE (\ref{3.2}).
+In the current case, $(q_i^*: i\in B^c)$ is the minimal nonnegative solution of the OE (\ref{3.2}) other than the unique one, see the following example for details. \end{rem} \begin{exm} Consider a system with a state space $S=\{0,1,2\}$, $B=\{0\}$.
 Let $A(i):=\{c(i), d(i)\}\ (i \in S)$.
 The transition probabilities are given as follows: